 Tribal art > African mask > Binji Mask

-The Binji are a small people from the Bushoong branch, established to the east of the ancient Kuba kingdom.
-This type of mask forms a stylized extrapolation to the extreme of the Bwoom mask.
-There are many differences in regional stylistic interpretations of the Bwoom mask, but the most marked features of the mask are invariably its bulging forehead and wide nose.
-The swollen cheeks suggest that he embodies an extroverted or violent character.
-This mask appears mainly during initiation ceremonies and funerals.
-Semi-mate dark brown patina, erosions and slight desication cracks.
+The Binji are a small people from the Bushoong branch, established in the east of the former Kuba kingdom.
+A regional version of the Bwoom mask, its swollen cheeks indicate that it embodies an outgoing or violent character, appearing mainly during initiation ceremonies and funerals.
+Crusty dark brown patina, locally flaking, desiccation cracks.

-More than twenty types of masks are used in the Kuba, with meanings and functions that vary from group to group.
-Three types of masks have been associated with dances that take place in the royal precinct: the first, called Moshambwooy, represents Woot, the founder of the Bushoong, the hero of culture.
-The second, known as Nady Amwaash (Ngaady Un Mwash), plays Woot's wife/sister, a character who would have been introduced to the pageant to give more importance to the role of women.
+More than twenty types of masks are used among the Kuba, with meanings and functions that vary from group to group.
+Three types of masks have been associated with dances that take place in the royal enclosure: the first, called Moshambwooy, represents Woot, the founder of the Bushoong, the culture hero.
+The second, known as Nady Amwaash (Ngaady Un Mwash), plays Woot's wife/sister, a character said to have been introduced for the sake of giving more prominence to the role of women.
 The third mask is called Bwoom.
-As a character, Bwoom was variously interpreted as a prince (the king's younger brother), a man of the people, a pygmy, even a subversive element to the royal court.
-There are many differences between regional stylistic interpretations of the Bwoom mask, but the most marked features of the form are invariably its bulging forehead and wide nose.
+As a character, Bwoom has been variously interpreted as a prince (the king's younger brother), a man of the people, a pygmy, even a subversive element in the royal court.

 This item is sold with its certificate of authenticity